-Deutsche Bank says records sought by Democrats include tax returns
+Deutsche Bank says records sought in Trump congressional probe include tax returns

 The Trumps are also seeking to block a separate subpoena served by the Financial Services Committee on Capital One Financial Corp (COF.N) seeks records related to the Trump Organization’s hotel business.

+2nd Circuit judges had ordered both banks to disclose whether they had tax returns last week.

+Before Trump, the custom for modern U.S. presidential candidates was to reveal their income tax returns during their campaigns.

-Reporting by Brendan Pierson in New York; Editing by Sonya Hepinstall
+Reporting by Brendan Pierson in New York; additional reporting by Matt Scuffham; Editing by Sonya Hepinstall